 ACT Fibernet has an all-optic network across Bangalore and other areas it operates.
 Hence, the latency is low, and the data speed remains the same in all weather conditions unless there is an issue with the underground cable or the junction boxes.
-I use ACT’s 100 Mbps Storm plan, which gives 400 GB bandwidth quota in Bangalore.
-Have a look at the results from Ookla’s speedtest.net on macOS desktop using Firefox browser.
+I use ACT’s 100 Mbps Blaze plan, which gives 450 GB bandwidth quota in Bangalore.
+Have a look at the results from Ookla’s speedtest.net website, on macOS a desktop using Firefox browser.

-As you can see, I get around 85-90% the promised download and upload speed on WiFi.
+As you can see, I get around 85-90% of the promised download and upload speed on WiFi.
 Unfortunately, I don’t have a system with a LAN port to speed test ACT Fibernet on the wired environment.
-However, my neighbors, who connect to the router through LAN reports around 95 Mbps.
-Speed varies during the day time and goes up to 99 Mbps during the night sessions.
+However, my neighbors, who connect to the router through LAN, report a steady connection speed near 95 Mbps.

 Ookla’s speed test app gives you a rough idea on how ACT Fibernet performs, in Mbps values.
 However, some might be wanting to know the speeds in MBps or the real-world file upload and download speeds.
 Again, the MBps speed test is not always constant- it changes on the basis the connectivity and location of the server hosting the target files.
 For this test, I use DigitalOcean to download a file from an Indian and US server using ACT Fibernet 100 Mbps connection.
 I will also show you how the broadband works on uploading files to a OneDrive, a popular file hosting service from Microsoft.

 Speed test results as on February 2020:

 - Downloading files from Digital Ocean: 8 MBps (India), and 5 MBps (USA).

 - Torrent download speed: 250 KBps-1.5MBps in most of the situations.